 Some of the dietary changes that can be made include:

 - Give fruits and vegetables to your child instead of carbohydrate-rich foods.
 Pears, melons, celery, and cucumbers are best to give as they are rich in fibre and low on sugars.
-Banana and raisins contain sugars, so use them in a limited manner.
+Banana and raisins contain sugars, so use them in limited quantities.

 - Cheese can be added to the diet plan of your child as it helps in the production of saliva.
 It can be given with the lunch items.